Rugozero: History

-The earliest descriptions of Rukajärvi belonging to Novgorod Lapland are from the 16th century.
+The earliest descriptions of Rugozero belonging to Novgorodian Lapland are from the 16th century.
 In 1578 a Voivode of the Czar built a fort in the village, which managed to deter an attack by the Swedish in the same year.
-In 1597 a church was built in Rukajärvi and an Eastern Orthodox church was founded.
-According by a check book in the same year the Rukajärvi pogost had 44 inhabited houses.
+In 1597 a church was built in Rugozero and an Eastern Orthodox church was founded.
+According by a check book in the same year the Rugozero pogost had 44 inhabited houses.
 In 1707 the number of houses had grown to 75.
-The inhabitants of the region practiced slash-and-burn farming, fishing and fur hunting and provided iron ore to the factories in Petrozavodsk and Kentjärvi The Swedish destroyed the villages of Rukajärvi in 1718, and the Finnish people of Lieksa and Ilomantsi also destroyed the villages in 1742.
+The inhabitants of the region practiced slash-and-burn farming, fishing and fur hunting and provided iron ore to the factories in Petrozavodsk and Konchezero The Swedish destroyed the villages of Rugozero in 1718, and the Finnish people of Lieksa and Ilomantsi also destroyed the villages in 1742.

-In the early 20th century the villages of the area formed the Rukajärvi volost in the Povenets uyezd in the Olonets Governorate, which was a municipality covering the obshchinas of Kiimasjärvi, Korpilahti and Rukajärvi.
-Other villages included Ontajärvi, Ledmozero and Tiiksi.
-The Rukajärvi volost was bordered to the north by the Kontokki, Yushkozero and Tunkua volosts in the Kem uyezd in the Arkhangelsk Governorate, to the southeast by Paatene and Repola volosts in the Povenets uyezd and to the west by Finland.
+In the early 20th century the villages of the area formed the Rugozero volost in the Povenets uyezd in the Olonets Governorate, which was a municipality covering the obshchinas of Kimasozero, Korguba and Rugozero.
+Other villages included Ondozero, Ledmozero and Tiksha.
+The Rugozero volost was bordered to the north by the Kontokki, Yushkozero and Tunguda volosts in the Kem uyezd in the Arkhangelsk Governorate, to the southeast by Padany and Reboly volosts in the Povenets uyezd and to the west by Finland.
 In 1905 the volost had 29 villages and 2200 inhabitants.
-The Rukajärvi village had a school, 108 houses and 604 inhabitants.
-In the early 1920s the Kiimasjärvi volost was separated from Rukajärvi.
+The Rugozero village had a school, 108 houses and 604 inhabitants.
+In the early 1920s the Kimasozero volost was separated from Rugozero.

-The Rukajärvi church school was first mentioned in 1841.
+The Rugozero church school was first mentioned in 1841.
 In 1879 the village got a school financed by the ministry of education, in 1910 a library and in 1912 a zemstvo post station.
-After the October Revolution Rukajärvi suffered from famine and unrest caused by the Kindred Nation Wars.
-In November 1921 Finns invading the village shot 11 communists and three officials in Rukajärvi.
+After the October Revolution Rugozero suffered from famine and unrest caused by the Kindred Nation Wars.
+In November 1921 Finns invading the village shot 11 communists and three officials in Rugozero.
 After the war most of the people fled to Finland.

-In 1927 the Rukajärvi region was founded from the volosts of Rukajärvi and Kiimasjärvi, as well as parts of Tunkua, Yushkozero and Kontokki, which included the selsoviets of Kiimasjärvi, Luvajärvi, Ontajärvi, Ontrosenvaara and Rukajärvi.
-According to the 1926 census the 43 villages of the region had a population of 2500, most of which were Karelians.
-The centre of the region had a population of almost 500.
-From 1932 to 1934 and again from 1948 onwards the Repola region was also part of the Rukajärvi region.
-The Rukajärvi region was discontinued and attached to the Segeža region in 1958.
+In 1927 the Rugozero district was founded from the volosts of Rugozero and Kimasozero, as well as parts of Tunguda, Yushkozero and Kontokki, which included the selsoviets of Kimasozero, Luvozero, Ondozero, Andronova Gora and Rugozero.
+According to the 1926 census the 43 villages of the district had a population of 2500, most of which were Karelians.
+The centre of the district had a population of almost 500.
+From 1932 to 1934 and again from 1948 onwards the Reboly district was also part of the Rugozero district.
+The Rugozero district was discontinued and attached to the Segezha district in 1958.

-The 1920s and 1930s were a period of strong economic and cultural growth in Rukajärvi.
-In 1929 the Rukajärvi forest industry region was founded and a kolkhoz in the following year.
-Life was darkened by the Great Purge starting in 1935, which targeted hundreds of people in Rukajärvi.
+The 1920s and 1930s were a period of strong economic and cultural growth in Rugozero.
+In 1929 the Rugozero forestry district was founded and a kolkhoz in the following year.
+Life was darkened by the Great Purge starting in 1935, which targeted hundreds of people in Rugozero.